jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) dividends is the total dividends paid by the relevant company for the company's income year.
 Main income equalisation deposits
 (7) For the purposes of subsection (2B), if the trustee or a company described in subsection (4)﻿(b) makes a main income equalisation deposit for an income year, the amount of the deposit is added to—
-  (a) the item trustee income in the formula in subsection (3), if the trustee makes the deposit:
+  (a) the item trustee’s adjusted net income in the formula in subsection (3), if the trustee makes the deposit:
   (b) the item income in the formula in subsection (5), if the company makes the deposit.
 Main income equalisation refunds
 (8) For the purposes of subsection (2B), if the trustee or a company described in subsection (4)﻿(b) receives a main income equalisation refund for an income year, the amount of the refund is subtracted from—
-  (a) the item trustee income in the formula in subsection (3), if the trustee receives the refund:
+  (a) the item trustee’s adjusted net income in the formula in subsection (3), if the trustee receives the refund:
   (b) the item income in the formula in subsection (5), if the company receives the refund.

 ### MB 7B Family scheme income from employment benefits: employees not controlling shareholders